andrew/ultimate-awesome/README.md

 - [awesome-web-developer-up-to-date](https://github.com/zedix/awesome-web-developer-up-to-date) - Awesome resources to keep yourself up to date as a (front) web developer.
 - [Awesome-Game-Frameworks](https://github.com/zhenhaiwang/Awesome-Game-Frameworks) - List of game frameworks programming resources for Unity.
 - [Visual-awesome](https://github.com/zhu18/Visual-awesome) - 可视化效果收集.
-- [awesome-suno](https://github.com/zizwar/awesome-suno) - A curated list of awesome open-source AI projects related to the Suno Ai project.
 - [awesome-olympiads](https://github.com/0101011/awesome-olympiads) - LIst of programming and math olympiads and contests.
 - [awesome-cyber-security-tools](https://github.com/0xh3xa/awesome-cyber-security-tools) - 🛡️ An awesome list of the best applications and tools for Cyber-Security.
 - [awesome-wrgms-kids](https://github.com/aaparmeggiani/awesome-wrgms-kids) - Our best *ptr's, for the next generation of wrgmrs.